kpfleming/ci-python-image/README.md

 [![License - Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-9400d3.svg)](https://spdx.org/licenses/Apache-2.0.html)

-This repo contains scripts and Actions workflows to build and maintain a container image with various versions of Python (built from source), along with useful tools.
+This repo contains scripts and Actions workflows to build and maintain a container image with various versions of Python (from python-build-standalone), along with Hatch and various Hatch plugins.
 The image is intended for use in CI workflows.

 Open Source software: [Apache License 2.0](https://spdx.org/licenses/Apache-2.0.html)